MT-12: Anti-tank shot

-Against tanks, the MT-12 can fire armour-piercing fin-stabilized discarding sabot (APFSDS) and High-explosive anti-tank (HEAT) rounds.
+Against tanks, the MT-12 can fire armour-piercing fin-stabilized discarding sabot (APFSDS) and high-explosive anti-tank (HEAT) rounds.
 The HEAT shot has more penetration, but can easily be defeated by measures like reactive armour and composite armour.
-The APFSDS round relies on a (high) minimal velocity at impact and after that on its length.
+The APFSDS round relies on a (high) terminal velocity at impact and after that on its length.
 This makes the APFSDS directly dependent on the power of the gun that fires it.

-By the mid-1990s modern tanks had a frontal armor protection of between 800 a 900 mm of rolled homogeneous armor (RHA).
+By the mid-1990s modern tanks had a frontal armor protection of between 800 and 900 mm of rolled homogeneous armor (RHA).
 With the ammunition then at its disposal, the MT-12 could not expect to penetrate such armor.
 In this respect, the 100 mm caliber gun had reached its physical limits.

 Tube fired anti-tank missile

 In 1981 the tube-fired missile weapon system 9K116 Kastet entered service.
 The shot fires a laser guided missile often designated as 9M117 Bastion.
 It has a reduced powder charge that makes the missile leave the barrel at about 450 m/s.
 1.5 seconds later, the rocket motor ignites.
 As it reaches its target at maximum range, the speed is only about 300 m/s.
 The target is found by riding a laser beam.
-The laser guidance unit for the Kastet sytem is mounted on a separate tripod.
+The laser guidance unit for the Kastet system is mounted on a separate tripod.
 By the mid-1990s, the Kastet was also no longer able to defeat the frontal armor of modern tanks, as can be seen from the claimed armor penetration of the missile and its upgrades: